 - Stayed in the same job for several years

-- Held several roles in the same industry
+- Held different roles in the same industry

-- Worked in multiple industries over the years
+- Worked in multiple industries in your career

 Should Students Use a Resume Summary?

 Resume summaries better suit people with experience, so they’re usually inappropriate for students.